pge679/Satellite_Calculations/README.md

 # Satellite_Calculations
-Calculations related to earth-space radiowave propagation equations
+Calculations related to earth-space radiowave propagation.

 These modules are based on equations found in text books on satellite communications and ITU-R P series regulations (https://www.itu.int/rec/R-REC-P/en).